 Another positive of running is that it can aid in weight loss.
 According to the American Council on Exercise education resource, running burns the most calories per minute.
 The runner-up?
 Jogging.

 Burning more calories will lower your body fat percentage.
 Your body fat percentage tells you how much of your body is composed of fat.
 Your age will determine the appropriate percentage range for your body.
+However, with burning calories, we also lose some of the necessary nutrients.
+Therefore, supplementation may be helpful in addition to a healthy balanced diet.

 Let’s not forget the mental benefits!
 You’ve probably heard of runner’s high.
 This is where your brain releases endorphins that act as a stimulant in your body.
 In turn, this means running is great for stress management.